Gloria Estefan Praises Late On-Screen Daughter Naya Rivera

 "We met her and spent time with her not only during the shoot but after because she was trying to work on music and she'd been talking to Emilio about producing an album," Gloria explained of her music producer husband, Emilio Estefan.
 "We were producing music for her."

-She explained that Naya's pregnancy and marriage postponed her work with the Estefans on releasing music.
+Gloria explained that Naya's pregnancy and marriage postponed her releasing music with Gloria and Emilio.
 The music legend also said that she had been a longtime fan of Ryan Murphy and of Glee and was excited by the chance to be featured on the series.

 "When I was there, they were at their peak of fame.
-A lot of the kids were great," she said.
+A lot of the kids were great," Gloria recalled.
 "A lot of them weren't handling fame that well and didn't have the kind of rapport that Naya had.
 Naya was really down to earth and warm.
 It was a joy to play her mom.
 She had really amazing chops, singing."

-Naya died in early July during a boating trip with her 4-year-old son, Josey, on Lake Piru.
-Her body was found several days after she went missing.
+On July 8, Naya was found dead in Lake Piru in Ventura County, California, following a boating trip with her young son, Josey.
+She was 33.

 As for the actress' legacy, Gloria thinks of her on-screen daughter as one of the greats.